Felipevipa/proyectoDS4A/README.md

 4. Exec "npm i" command
 5. Exec "npm start" to see it in your browser, this will expose generally the port 3000, you can browse "127.0.0.1:3000"

-Now you have the Frontend build in react running.
+Now you have the Frontend built in react running.